-Ultimately, there is wisdom to the old adage that nothing every really stays the same.
+Ultimately, there is wisdom to the old adage that nothing ever really stays the same.
 For children after a divorce, they might want their holiday celebrations to remain intact, but deep down they also know that change is on the way.

-But when a divorced parent puts their children first around the holidays, it’s usually much easier to work on creating new memories with their children, instead of dwelling on how things may have been in the past.
+But when divorced parent puts their children first around the holidays, it’s usually much easier to work on creating new memories with their children, instead of dwelling on how things may have been in the past.